-The San D. Francisco Awareness Campaign is a Non-Profit 501 (c)(3) Corporation formed by family, friends and colleagues to further research, investigation, and location opportunities that may exist for the retrieval and return of San D. Francisco, and to provide counsel and assistance to families of other American Servicemen who are missing from American conflicts.
+The San D. Francisco Awareness Campaign is a Corporation formed by family, friends and colleagues to further research, investigation, and location opportunities that may exist for the retrieval and return of San D. Francisco.

 San was raised in Burbank, Washington, and attended school in both Burbank and Kennewick schools.
 San was a three sport athlete (Football, Wrestling and Track) at Kennewick High School, Class of 1962 and played football and wrestled at Central Washington University until 1966.